./pipeline-dir/my-pipe.yaml

 $ pypyr mypipeline arg1 "arg 2" arg3=4

-Equates to a pipeline_context_input
+Equates to args_in

 of: